-Urethral Caps.
 Small silicone caps that use suction to adhere to the urethral opening are also an option for women.
 These caps may be uncomfortable for some women, and side effects can include irritation and urinary tract infections.

 The penile clamp is a hinged, V-shaped external device that has two foam rubber pads that fit over the penis.
 When it is locked in place, it helps prevent dribbling.
 To urinate, the man releases the clamp.

-Urethral Inserts.
 Urethral inserts are tampon-like silicone tubes or sleeves that fit into the urethral opening.
 When the tube is inserted into the urethra, the sleeve conforms to its shape and creates a seal at the bladder neck, preventing leakage.
 The insert is intended for one-time use and is replaced after voiding.

 A catheter is a slim, flexible tube inserted into the urethra.
 Catheters are mainly used for cases of severe overflow incontinence, which may occur in patients who have neurogenic bladder due to neurological conditions such as multiple sclerosis, Parkinson disease, or diabetes.
 Catheters are also used after some surgical procedures.

 For people who are still active, catheterization is often problematic.
 When appropriate, temporary (also called intermittent) catheterization is usually best.
-Patients insert the catheter tube into their urethras, generally every 3 to 4 hours.
+People insert the catheter tube into their urethras, generally every 3 to 4 hours.
 This type of catheterization carries few risks and empties the bladder completely.
-Some patients report that they can maintain an active life with no significantly increased risk for infection with some simple precautions:
+Some people report that they can maintain an active life with no significantly increased risk for infection with some simple precautions:

-Permanent Catheterization.
 People who are mentally or physically incapable of self-catheterization may need permanent catheterization.